 Are Indian foods tasty?

-Around 40% of the Indian population is vegetarian, making it the country with the highest vegetarians.
-We take you to the veggie paradise if you wonder what variety we have.
-Plus, consuming veg food is better for foreigners who aren’t used to spicy food in their homeland.
-Before Vegan food gained global attention, many dishes of our daily consumption were Vegan without an intention to be.
-So Vegans will have no problem finding food in India.
+Around 40% of the Indian population is vegetarian, making it the country with the highest number of vegetarians.
+Consuming veg food is better for foreigners who aren’t used to spicy food in their homeland.
+There is diversity in every state’s food.
+So stick to each state’s food.
+Read our post here to know in detail about Indian food.

 Is street food in India hygienic?